john-craig/john-craig.github.io/tutorials/offsite_backups.md

 ```
 gpg --encrypt --recipient offsite-backup
 ```

+Because we have not specified arguments for input and output, this command will implicitly read from stdin and output to stdout.

 **Transferring**
 For the transfer, we will be using `s3cmd`.
 To start off with, you will need to configure the credentials of the backup provider you are using.
 This can be initiated using `s3cmd --configure`, which will show you a series of prompts.